 There are many advantages to being highly sensitive, in fact, some HSP’s view it as their superpower.
 According to theory, these advantages are the result of more active mental circuitry and neurochemicals in areas related to attention, action-planning, and decision-making, as well as deep cognitive processing.
 In other words, HSP’s have an enhanced capacity to channel their focus with precision, make thoughtful choices, and have rich and creative insights and ideas.

-As a result of these qualities, sensitive people tend to make excellent leaders, health practitioners, writers, artists, researchers, college professors, photographers, and scientists.
+As a result of these qualities, sensitive people tend to make excellent leaders, health practitioners, writers, artists, researchers, college professors and scientists.

-Notable others thought to be HSP’s: Abraham Lincoln, Jane Goodall, Princess Diana, Martin Luther King Jr., Albert Einstein, Glenn Close, Steve Martin, Eleanor Roosevelt, Ralph Waldo Emerson, Robert Frost, Emily Dickinson, Bruce Springsteen, the list is long...
+Notable others thought to be HSP’s: Maya Angelou, Martin Luther King, Jr., Steve Jobs, Jane Goodall, Neil Young, Barbara Streisand, Princess Diana, Albert Einstein, Glenn Close, Mahatma Gandhi, Eleanor Roosevelt, Ralph Waldo Emerson, Robert Frost, Emily Dickinson, Bruce Springsteen, the list is long...

 Questionnaire: Are You Highly Sensitive?